How to Add a Serum Booster

 You should get an instruction sheet when you order our DIY products.
 That will guide you and tell you how much product to use for each specific amount of product that you'll be putting in.

 Okay, so first, you'll open up your product, which I just did.
 Set your booster carefully aside.
 Then I'm going to add the Copper Peptide.

 When I look at the table on the chart, I look at the concentration to add; it says one and a half drops.
 So, I'm going to do that.
 So, there goes one and a half.
 Okay, that's done now.

 Then you'll want to give it a good shake.
-If you're adding a DIY ingredient to a cream kind of product, you want to ensure that you stir it.
+If you're adding a DIY ingredient to a cream product, you want to ensure that you stir it.
 Please ensure that whatever you use, your utensil is sterilized before you put it in and start to stir until well blended.
 That's how easy it is.
 Now you have your own product that has your DIY ingredients in it.

 Get together your DIY ingredient (which can include anti-aging peptides, essential oils, preservatives, or other serum boosters that can all be found here at Skin Perfection) and the skincare product you would like to add it to.

-When you order a DIY ingredient from us, we include a chart that tells you how to add your desired concentration; it explains how you should add many teaspoons or drops depending on the strength and the amount of product the ingredient is being added to.
+When you order a DIY ingredient from us, we include a chart that tells you how to add your desired concentration; it explains how you should add so many teaspoons or drops depending on the strength and the amount of product the ingredient is being added to.

-If you add the ingredient to a product with more of a cream base, use a handheld blend or spatula to stir the component throughout (but make sure whatever tool you use is sterilized before it touches your product!)
+If you add the ingredient to a product with more of a cream base, use a handheld blender or spatula to stir the component throughout (but make sure whatever tool you use is sterilized before it touches your product!)

 It's that simple!